how to get your municipal business license (patente municipal) in puerto rico

 Now you should have just about everything you need to apply for a business license at your municipality.
 The only documents you might be missing are a criminal record and a certificate of debt from Hacienda.
 If you have already been living in Puerto Rico for a while, these can be pulled up quickly and easily online using the links below:

 When you are ready, take all of the required documents to the finance office (oficina de finanzas) of your municipality.
 In my case, they put together an application packet and told me I should hear from them in a week.
 See if you can get the phone number or email address of the person who helped you so you can get in touch with them if it is taking longer than expected.
-In about two weeks, a person at the office replied to an email from me telling me my patente was ready to be picked up.
-Now, every six months I bring an income statement to the finance office and pay the municipal tax.
+In about two weeks, a person at the office replied to my email telling me my patente was ready to be picked up.
+Now, every year I bring an income statement to the finance office and pay the municipal tax.